supabase/supabase-flutter/packages/supabase_flutter/README.md

 ### When do you need to setup deep links

-You need to setup deep links when want any of the followings

 - Magic link login
 - Have `confirm email` enabled and are using email login